pkiraly/qa-catalogue-web/README.md

 msgfmt locale/en_GB/LC_MESSAGES/messages.po -o locale/en_GB/LC_MESSAGES/messages.mo
 ```

+If translations have been changed, Webserver or FastCGI respectively may need to be restarted to clear the translation cache.

 Please let me know if you would like to see more languages supported.

 Troubleshouting: if the translation would not work you can check if a given